Allen County Jail

 Did You Know?

-**Note:** The Allen County Sheriff's Department posts a public inmate roster showing jail date, charges, status, and days incarcerated.
+Allen County Jail is located in Indiana.
+The Allen County Sheriff's Department maintains a public inmate roster showing each person's booking date, charges, case status, and total days in custody.

 This guide is based on feedback from 120 families and official facility documentation.
 Learn how we verify